10: No Such Thing As A Soggy Monk

 Unfortunately, I'm hung like a human.

-Yeah, I mean, that completely transformed the sport, didn't it?
+I mean, that completely transformed the sport, didn't it?
+Yeah, Yeah.

-Yeah, we did a couple of years ago the um the new way of throwing a javelin, which was invented very briefly in the 1930s, which is to hold it by one end, swing around, and let go.
+We did a couple of years ago the new way of throwing a javelin, which was invented very briefly in the 1930s, which is to hold it by one end, swing around, and let go.
+The javelin?

 In fact, to the extent that it could have been quite dangerous.

-Paris 1900, people trained in the public parks javelins, and they were warned to be be extra vigilant.
+Paris 1900, yeah.
+Paris 1900, people trained in the public parks javelins, and they were warned to be extra vigilant.

 Some people trained at night, so there was less chance of hitting people, but also more chance of hitting people.